Travel advice for Greece

 Are you longing for a late-winter break to put a spring in your step?
 Take inspiration from our Greek itineraries.

-What’s more, these suggestions can be customised to your wishes, with a local Greek travel expert on hand to take the hassle out of planning.
+What’s more, these suggestions can be customized to your wishes, with a local Greek travel expert on hand to take the hassle out of planning.
 Use our tailor-made travel service and enjoy itineraries like:

 Overall, February is a pretty good month to visit Greece to explore the likes of ancient sites and museums in crowd-free conditions.

 For those of you who are yearning for a glimmer of spring sunshine, the Greek Islands have your name all over them.
-Just bear in mind this still ain’t sunbathing season!
+Just bear in mind this still isn’t sunbathing season!
 Instead, you’re looking at brisk scenic walks and having ancient sites all but to yourself.

-If you prefer natural beauty, culture and adventure to big crowds and even bigger parties, February is a great time to visit the Greek Islands.
+If you prefer natural beauty, culture, and adventure to big crowds and even bigger parties, February is a great time to visit the Greek Islands.

 One of the warmest Greek islands to visit in February, Crete comes recommended for offering exhilarating hikes and walks, world-class wine, and true wonders of the ancient world — hello Knossos!
 Put simply, there are plenty of reasons cosmopolitan Crete is one of Greece’s best-loved islands.

 Want more ideas for a Greek Island break in February?
-We also recommend Corfu, Rhodes, Santorini and Mykonos.
+We also recommend Corfu, Rhodes, Santorini, and Mykonos.

 So, to enjoy them without the hassle of queuing for hours and navigating big crowds, visiting Athens in February is recommended.

-Held in the run-up to Easter, Apokreas — Greece's Carnival season — reaches a heady climax on last the Sunday before Lent and closes on Ash Monday.
+Held in the run-up to Easter, Apokreas — Greece's Carnival season — reaches a heady climax on the last Sunday before Lent and closes on Ash Monday.

-Expect a period of partying, with plenty of eating, drinking and dancing across the whole country, with festivities on Crete and Corfu among the most memorable.
+Expect a period of partying, with plenty of eating, drinking, and dancing across the whole country, with festivities on Crete and Corfu among the most memorable.

 Up for visiting Greece out of season?
 Discover more reasons to visit Greece in winter.